P&O Ferries' terms of business.

 7. Passenger Rights Regulation

 (i) The provisions set out in this clause detail your rights with respect to delays and cancellations pursuant to the Passenger Rights Regulation.
-These provisions do not apply to tickets where no time of departure is specified or delays or cancellations that are caused by weather conditions endangering the safe operation of the ship or other unavoidable extraordinary circumstances, such as port closures or industrial disputes.
+These provisions do not apply to tickets where no time of departure is specified or delays or cancellations that are caused by weather conditions or other unavoidable extraordinary circumstances, such as port closures or industrial disputes.

 (ii) Where a delay requires a stay of one or more nights in order to travel on the next available sailing you shall be entitled to one of the following:

-(iii) If your sailing is delayed by at least:
+(iii) If your sailing is delayed in arrival by at least:

 (a) one hour in case of a scheduled journey of up to four hours;